Noyce Award Commitments

 The Boston University Noyce Urban Science Scholarship (BoNUSS) award for the MAT in Science Education pays for summer tuition for ten credits and one-third of the academic year tuition for two semesters for Noyce Scholars to earn a MAT degree to teach science.
 The Boston University School of Education further provides a 2/3 scholarship for two semesters of academic year tuition.
 The combination of these two scholarships pays for full tuition for the MAT program.

-For undergraduate Noyce Scholars, Project BoNUSS pays for the full tuition for the summer semester plus the senior year.
+For undergraduate Noyce Scholars, Project BoNUSS pays for the full tuition for the summer semester plus 1/3 tuition for the senior year.

 In return, the following is expected of Noyce Scholars: